sdmx-twg/vtl/v2.1/docs/operators/Subtraction/content.rst

 .. list-table::

    * - op1
-     - the first addendum
+     - the minuend
    * - op2
-     - the second addendum
+     - the subtrahend

 ------------------------------------
 Semantics  for scalar operations
 ------------------------------------
-The operator addition returns the sum of two numbers.
+The operator subtraction returns the difference of two numbers.
-For example: `3 + 5` gives `8`.
+For example: `3 - 5` gives `-2`.

 -----------------------------
 Input parameters type